10 Tips for Stress-Free Holiday Travel

 - Leave lots of extra time.
 You should depart much earlier in the day than you typically would, whether you are driving or flying.
 It’s better to be early than stuck in traffic or standing in a long security line.
 Relax or listen to music while you wait for your flight.

 - Pre-book your parking spot.
 Airport parking often fills up during the holiday.
-During peak times you should call to pre-book your spot, or download the company’s app on your phone to reserve a space.
+During peak times, you should call to pre-book your spot or download the company’s app on your phone to reserve a space.
+AAA offers special member discounts at The Parking Spot, and they have an easy-to-use app that makes reservations, checking in and checking out a breeze.

 - Pack light for air travel.
 If possible, try to only take a carry-on bag.
-This will save you time at both ends of the trip.
-Plus if your flight is cancelled, you already have your luggage.
+This will save you time—as well as money—at both ends of the trip.

 - Bring distractions.
-If traveling with children, bring snacks, games, books and/or magazines.
+If traveling with children, bring snacks, games, books and/or magazines to keep them engaged and happy.

 - Use your phone to your advantage.
 Sign up with your airline to receive flight status updates on your phone.

 - Ship the gifts.
 Last but not least, think twice about hauling holiday gifts when traveling by air.
-Shop online and have them shipped to your destination.
-If you do take gifts along, make sure they’re small and packable.
+Shop online and have them shipped to your destination instead.
+AAA members also get a shipping discount at the UPS store!